BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/sampling/intro.md

 ```

 Since there are ``8645952`` frames and the sample rate is 48.0 kHz the sample is ``8645952 / 48000.0 = 180.124`` seconds long.
+In section [Wavetable Synthesis](sec-wavetable), I discuss more functions of the [Buffers](https://doc.sccode.org/Classes/Buffer.html).

 ## Playing Buffers